 This leaflet has been written to help you understand more about palmoplantar pustulosis.
 It tells you what this condition is, what it is caused by, what can be done about it, and where you can find out more about it.

 What is palmoplantar pustulosis?

-Palmoplantar pustulosis is a long term (chronic) condition which affects the skin of the palms and soles.
+Palmoplantar (palmo meaning palm of the hand, plantar meaning sole of the foot) pustulosis is a persistent (chronic) condition which causes blisters filled with fluid on the palms and the soles of the feet.
 It can sometimes occur with the skin condition psoriasis.

 What causes palmoplantar pustulosis?